namangroverr/OnlineTest/README.md

-Online Test can an organisation held.
+Online Test can be held by an organisation
 MCQ Pattern Questions and Answers are take place.